cucapra/capra-public/src/research/opal/index.md

 ### Hypothetical Worlds

 Unlike GUIs or command-line interactions, AI-based user interfaces are intrinsically ambiguous.
 Natural language can have multiple interpretations even when NLU is perfect, and predictive applications need to take action without any explicit guidance from the user.
-In all cases, the right interpretation depends on the *hypothetical* outcome of taking a given action.
+In all cases, the right interpretation depends on the hypothetical outcome of taking a given action.

-TK statistical effects
+Opal's *hypothetical world* construct expresses nondeterministic choice.
+Programs use it to search a space of possible interpretations for ambiguity.
+Inside an Opal `hyp` block, code looks natural---as if it were interacting with the real world---but effects are isolated until the program `commit`s the resulting changes.

+For example, a calendar application might support an ambiguous command to schedule a meeting without a specific day.
+It can use hypothetical worlds to propose schedule modifications:

+    for (day in weekdays) {
+      world = hyp {
+        calendar.add(event, day);
+        if (!constraints_violated(calendar)) { break };
+      };
+    }
+    world.commit();

+This example only commits an event addition when adding it would satisfy the user's constraints on the final schedule.

 ### Abstractions for ML Toolkits